The Husqvarna 40 is a small 40cc chainsaw made from 1978 to 1991.

 It’s not a professional chainsaw but is designed for light homeowner duties.
-It shouldn’t be used with anything over an 18″ bar, and that length is also pushing it.
+It shouldn’t be used with anything over an 18″ bar, and that length also pushes it.
 It performs best with a 12 – 16″ bar.

-These old Husky 40s are great pruning saws and can be used for light firewood cutting.
-You don’t want to be doing any serious bucking with it, but it is fine for smaller logs.
+These old 40s are great pruning saws and can be used for light firewood cutting.
+You don’t want to do any serious bucking with them, but they are fine for smaller logs.

-You will notice that the Husqvarna 40 comes in either a black/grey top or orange top.
+You will notice that the Husqvarna 40 comes in either a black/grey top or an orange top.

-All this means is that they were made at different times.
-The black/grey top chainsaws are older, and the orange tops are newer.
+This means that they were made at different times.
+The chainsaws with black/grey tops are older, and the ones with orange tops are newer.

 There are even white top Husqvarna chainsaws like this 50 Rancher.
 These are even older than the black/grey top saws.

-Many Husky saws have these different versions with different color top covers.
+Many Husky saws have different versions with different-colored top covers.
 The Husqvarna 45 and Husqvarna 51 are two more examples.

-Most of the time there are no other differences between the saws whatever the cover color is, though sometimes there might be other cosmetic changes.
+Most of the time, there are no other differences between the saws, regardless of the cover color, though sometimes there might be other cosmetic changes.

 The Husqvarna 40 has a chain brake, anti-vibration system, and automatic oiler.

-It also has a magnesium body, something that is now reserved only for professional-level chainsaws.
-Nowadays, homeowner level chainsaws are made of plastic, but not the 40.
+It also has a magnesium body, which is now reserved only for professional-level chainsaws.
+Nowadays, homeowner-level chainsaws are made of plastic, but not the 40.

 Husqvarna 40 Specs: